Cherreads

 The padlock popped.

 We pushed into the room, dust motes dancing in the stale air.
 The dice tray from yesterday sat untouched on the table, shelves of battered mystery books looming.
-Minji snatched the application form from the desk.
+Michi snatched the application form from the desk.

 I shrugged, the cube steady in my hand.
 But this feeling—was it from solving the puzzle, or from getting pulled in deeper?
 Her words lingered as she vanished down the hall—she'd hinted at bigger puzzles, things the old club had unearthed that the school buried under its shiny rankings.
 Not my chase, but I couldn't help thinking about it.